avoid these errors

 If you send an application full of mistakes, it might prevent you from being invited for an interview – no matter how qualified you may be for the job.
 Do not neglect to correct your cover letter and resume carefully.
 Below you will find the most common mistakes and tips on how to avoid them.

 Applying for a new job can be a time-consuming and sometimes extensive task.
 An application requires dedication, concentration and focus – even regarding the seemingly unimportant details, such as repeatedly checking each element of your application documents for spelling and grammar errors as well as formatting and consistency.
+It doesn't matter whether you apply for an advertised position or on your own initiative.

 Error-free applications – even without having an eye for detail